 Kids can explore their ideas freely, making learning interactive and enjoyable.

-Ruby is known for its clear, readable syntax and is widely used for web development with Ruby on Rails.
+Ruby is a general purpose programming language known for its clear, readable syntax and is widely used for web development with Ruby on Rails.
 It’s used by companies like Airbnb and GitHub for its clean code and rapid development.

 Ruby on Rails simplifies creating web applications, powering sites like Airbnb.